kaftejiman/pwn/ret2csu/README.md

 ## Why dis?<a id="sec-3" name="sec-3"></a>

 To have full control over a call.

 To bypass some security measures (ie: ASLR) by leaking arbitrary executable memory resulting in a direct libc de-randomization.

 ## How even?<a id="sec-4" name="sec-4"></a>

-If I am actually compiling an empty C code (ie: only return) where does those ret2csu gadgets come from?
+***If I am actually compiling an empty C code (ie: only return) where does those ret2csu gadgets come from?***

 To get a clearer picture one should try to understand the context.

 ***How does a program start?***

 A program binary image is probably created by the system linker ld which links against a set of provided objects.

 By default, ld looks for a special symbol called `_start` in one of the object files linked into the program, and sets the entry point to the address of that symbol.

 ***How does a C code actually start?***

 A correctly compiled and linked C code with gcc shares some attached code since C code requires some support libraries such as the gcc runtime and libc in order to run.

-By following the special symbol `_start` of a gcc properly compiled and linked binary image.
+By following the special symbol `_start` of a gcc properly compiled and linked binary image,

-ie: `objdump -d mybinary | grep -A15 "_start"`

-one will notice some call to `_libc_start_main` preceding a hlt instruction.
+ie: `objdump -d mybinary | grep -A15 "_start"` , one will notice some call to `_libc_start_main` preceding a hlt instruction.

 ***So how does control flow actually pass to our C code?***

-Running the program stepi from GDB, then some Python script to produce a graph, a sequence of function calls can be summarized as below:
+Running the program stepi from GDB, then some Python script to produce a graph, a sequence of function calls can be order and summarized as the graph below:

 ![Function calls sequence][calls]